BestTimesToVisit.com Logo

 transport

 Getting between islands in Baa Atoll often involves speedboats or local ferries.
-For a more budget-friendly experience, check the schedules for public ferries, though they are less frequent and slower than speedboats.
-If you're staying at a resort, they'll usually arrange speedboat transfers, but inquire about the cost beforehand as it can add up.
+For a more authentic and budget-friendly experience, check the schedules for public ferries, though they run less frequently than private transfers.
+If you're heading to a resort, your transfer will likely be arranged by the resort itself, often via seaplane or speedboat.

 culture